databricks/lilac/docs/datasets/dataset_load.md

 #### JSON

-The JSON reader can read from local files, S3 or GCS.
+The JSON reader can read from local files, S3, GCS and HTTP.
 If your dataset is sharded, you can use a glob pattern to load multiple files.
 The reader supports both JSON and JSONL files.

 If the format is JSON, we expect the dataset to be an array of objects: